A child who reads will be an adult who thinks. – Unknown

 Choosing The Right Books

 As a teacher, knowing your audience comes with the territory.
 The same is true for creating a classroom library.
-You want a varied range of subjects and titles, along with a varied range of reading levels, but at the same time if you’re a first grade teacher, you’re not going to want to pack the shelves with astrophysics and quantum theory.
+You want a varied range of subjects and titles, along with a varied range of reading levels, but at the same time if you’re a KS1 teacher, you’re not going to want to pack the shelves with astrophysics and quantum theory.

 Making The Space Work For You